-If a theologian is one who communicates the nature of God, one of the most effective theologians I've ever met was a child who never spoke a word.
+If a theologian is one who throws light on the nature of God, one of the most effective theologians I’ve ever met was a child who never spoke a word.

 When Mandy was born, the first utterance by the attending physician was “uh-oh.”
 Then, “We need to measure that head.”